ON THE HOLY MARTYRS SPEUSIPPUS, ELEUSIPPUS, MELEUSIPPUS, TRIPLETS;

 CHAPTER I.

-[1] The triplets exercise horses.
-Three young brothers, like three roses blooming from one stem, so these, born together from one womb, excelled both in the grace of their appearance and in the progress of their wisdom.
-Their greatest concern was this: to rear horses and to enlarge their household.
-Their grandmother, Leonilla by name, had a thorough knowledge of medicine, and being diligently trained in its arts, Leonilla their grandmother skilled in medicine. was regarded as incomparable.
-The aforesaid three boys, her grandsons, were both excellent breeders of horses and incomparable riders.
-They rode at the most rapid pace nearly every day to a place called Pasmasus, in which stood the Goddess Nemesis, whom the pagans worshipped with superstitious devotion.
+[1] The Triplets exercise horses.
+Three boys who were brothers, like three roses blooming from a single stem, so these, born at once from one womb, excelled both in the grace of their appearance and in the progress of their wisdom.
+Their greatest care was this: to raise horses and to enlarge their household.
+Their grandmother, Leonilla by name, had learned medicine thoroughly, and being carefully trained in its lore, Leonilla their grandmother, skilled in medicine. was regarded as incomparable.
+The aforesaid three boys, her grandsons, were both excellent trainers of horses and incomparable riders.
+With the swiftest course they rode almost daily to a place called Pasmasus, in which stood the Goddess Nemesis, whom the pagans worshipped with superstition.

-[2] When therefore they had invited their grandmother Leonilla to their banquet, and had set out the things which they had brought from the sacrifices of Nemesis she spurns the meats offered to Nemesis: as if they were blessings, their grandmother Leonilla said: So thoroughly educated in all wisdom are you, yet you do not know that the worship of idols has always been the enemy of human salvation, and binds souls to eternal punishments in Tartarus?
-I am a handmaid of Christ, she instructs her grandsons in the faith. who made heaven and earth, the seas, and all things that are in them; who after the dark and blind night commanded light to come forth, separated the rising and setting of the sun, established the days, arranged the seasons, ordained the moon to travel along the courses of heaven by the fixed turnings of its appointed paths, and adorned the sky with stars shining with varied brilliance; He established the mountains, opened the springs, spread out the plains, bestowed perpetual courses upon the rivers, brought forth fruits from trees, produced clusters of grapes from vines, and supplied olive groves with the grace of richness both for nourishment and for light; He released the clouds on their course so that they might flow where the blasts of the winds, as He commands, have directed them; which now with a gentler warmth temper the world, now penetrate it with rigid cold, so that they might impart fertility to the fields and protect the health of all living things: by His will we live, by His nourishment we are fed, by His provision we are clothed.
-This God I worship, and I urge you to worship Him also.
-For Nemesis is an idol, which God, who is in heaven, abhors.
-For you ought to know God, the Creator of all things, so that you may pass from darkness to light, Their mother was Christian, their father pagan. and rise from death to life.
-For I instructed your mother in this faith, who, after she had brought forth you three in a single sudden birth, was commanded in the third year after your birth to depart from this world and hasten to the other world.
-After her death, your father was an impediment to you, preventing you from being able to attain the truth and to reach the harbor of salvation through the tempests of the demons.
-But now all impediments have been removed, and wisdom reigns in your minds, and I say nothing from my mouth which you cannot more clearly recognize.
-And therefore I ask you, the second fruit of my womb, open your eyes to heaven, and cast away the worship of all idols as the enemy of your salvation, so that you may be able to attain eternal joys.
+[2] When therefore they had invited their grandmother Leonilla to their feast, and had set before her, as though for blessings, what they had brought from the sacrifices of Nemesis, she refuses meats offered to Nemesis: Leonilla their grandmother said: So thoroughly have you been educated in all wisdom, that you do not know that the worship of idols has always been an enemy of human salvation, and binds souls to eternal punishments in Tartarus?
+I am a handmaid of Christ, instructs her grandsons in the faith. who made heaven and earth, the seas, and all things that are in them; who after the dark and blind night commanded the light to come forth, divided the rising and setting of the sun, established the days, arranged the seasons, appointed the course of the moon to travel through the streets of heaven at fixed turning-points of its path, adorned the heavens also with stars shining in varied brilliance, established the mountains, opened springs, spread out the plains, gave perpetual courses to the rivers, brought forth fruits from the trees, produced clusters from the vines, supplied groves of olives with the grace of richness both for refreshment and for light; released the clouds on their course, that they might flow where the blasts of the winds, as He Himself commanded, directed them; which now temper the world with a milder warmth, now penetrate it with stiffening cold, that they might impart fertility to the fields and protect the well-being of all living things: by His will we live, by His nourishing we are fed, by His dominion we are clothed.
+This God I worship, and I urge you to worship Him.
+For Nemesis is an idol, which is abhorred by God who is in heaven.
+For you ought to know God the Creator of all things, that you may come out of darkness into light, Their mother was a Christian, their father a pagan. and rise from death to life.
+For I instructed your mother in this faith, who, when she had brought forth you three at once in a single birth into the world, in the third year after your birth was bidden to depart from this world and hasten to the next.
+After her death, your father was a hindrance to you, so that you were unable to attain the truth and to arrive at the harbor of salvation from the storms of the demons.
+But now all hindrances have been removed, and wisdom reigns in your minds, and I speak nothing from my mouth that you do not more plainly recognize.
+And therefore I beseech you, second fruit of my womb, open your eyes to heaven, and cast away the worship of all idols as an enemy of your salvation, that you may be able to arrive at eternal joys.

-[3] When Leonilla had said these things, the boys, astounded, looked at one another, The triplets are converted, and shedding tears they began to say: O sweetest grandmother, where until now have you hidden this truth from our souls?
-To which she replied: Because your father could never have consented to this truth, for that reason I kept silent, lest the word of God, which I might have sown in your minds, should be unable to bear fruit because of his prohibition.
+[3] When Leonilla had said these things, the boys stood amazed, looking one at another, The Triplets are converted, and shedding tears they began to say: O sweetest grandmother, where until now have you hidden this truth from our souls?
+She answered them: Because your father could never consent to this truth, therefore I kept silence, lest the word of God, which I might have sown in your minds, should be unable, with him forbidding it, to bear fruit.

-[4] Then those three recalled the visions which they had seen in the night each had previously been invited to this by a diverse and wondrous dream: that had passed, and Speusippus cried out and said: I saw myself in a vision of the past night in the lap of my grandmother, who, pouring from her breast full of milk upon my lips, said: Speusippus, drink this milk, so that when you come to the contest and the struggle, the more you have drunk, the more bravely and swiftly you shall conquer.
-And when Speusippus had said this, Eleusippus said: Believe that I too saw a vision of this kind: I saw one seated in heaven upon a great throne fashioned of amber and gems; and while fear held me, so that I shaded my eyes from the overwhelming splendor, He called me to Himself saying: Do not be afraid: you shall conquer your enemy, and when you have conquered, you shall attain the palms of victory.
-And when Elasippus had related this, Melasippus cried out saying: I too saw a vision, and I beheld a certain King purchasing us.
-He was writing our documents in gold, and granting our freedom simultaneously, He enrolled all three of us in military service, girded us with belts, clothed us in cloaks, saying: Your grandmother has offered me such gifts, and has poured out such prayers for you day and night, both in her own person and through my friends, that you should serve in my palace.
-And as I gladly listened to what was being told us, the King said to me with a cheerful countenance: Melasippus, I have prepared immortal horses for you and your brothers.
+[4] Then the three brothers recalled the visions which they had seen in the night each previously invited to this by a different and wondrous dream: that had passed, and Speusippus cried out and said: I saw myself in a vision of the past night in the bosom of my grandmother, who, pouring her breast full of milk upon my lips, said: Speusippus, drink the milk, for in the contest and in the struggle when you come to it, the more you drink, the more strongly and swiftly you will conquer.
+And when Speusippus had said this, Eleusippus said: Believe that I too saw a vision of this kind: I saw one seated in heaven upon a great throne fashioned of amber and gems; and while fear held me, so that I shielded my eyes from the exceeding splendor, he called me to himself, saying: Do not be afraid: you will conquer your enemy, and when you have conquered, you will attain the palms.
+And when Elasippus had related this, Melasippus cried out, saying: I too saw a vision, and I know not what King was purchasing us.
+He was writing our deeds of manumission in gold, and granting our freedom at the same time, he enlisted all three of us in military service, girded us with belts, clothed us in military cloaks, saying: Your grandmother has offered me such gifts, and has poured forth such prayers for you day and night, through herself and through my friends, that you may serve in my palace.
+And when I was gladly listening to what was being said to us, with a joyful countenance the King said to me: Melasippus, I have prepared immortal horses for you and your brothers.

-[5] And saying these things, the three brothers marveled at one another, and could not restrain their weeping; saying that their visions had been so bound by the chain of forgetfulness that, had not our grandmother spoken these words to us, what we now see would never have returned to our memory at all.
-Then they said with one accord to their grandmother: Tell us what we ought to do, so that we may worship this God who is true.
-At their grandmother's direction, Leonilla said to them: Let the army of the Emperor teach you what it does to a tyrant and his satellites, so as to please its King; and you, to please the heavenly King, do this to the devil, who is the true tyrant, and to his satellites, that is, the demons who dwell in idols.
-There were in their house twelve temples, they overthrow the idols. in which there were twelve images, in which they offered sacrifices on individual days in individual months.
-Coming together with one accord with their servants, they cast down the idols, smashing them to pieces, and they razed their temples to the foundations: the meats, moreover, which had been sacrificed, they threw to the dogs.
+[5] And saying these things, the three brothers were amazed at one another, and could not hold back their tears; saying that their visions had been so bound by the chain of forgetfulness that unless their grandmother had spoken these words to them, what they now saw would not at all have returned to their memory.
+Then with one accord they said to their grandmother: Show us what we must do, that we may worship this God who is the true one.
+At their grandmother's instruction, Leonilla said to them: Let the army of the Emperor teach you what it does to a tyrant and his satellites, in order to please its King; and you, in order to please the heavenly King, do the same to the devil, who is the true tyrant, and to his satellites, that is, the demons who dwell in idols.
+There were in their house twelve temples, they overturn the idols. in which there were twelve images, in which they offered sacrifices on individual days in individual months.
+Coming together unanimously with their servants, they cast down the idols, breaking them to bits, and razed their temples to the foundations: and the meats that had been sacrificed they threw to the dogs.

 [6] The grandmother gives thanks to God.
-Then Leonilla, placing her knees on the ground and stretching her hands toward heaven, said: These are Your works, Father of our Lord Jesus Christ, which God and our Lord Jesus Christ proclaimed to You in the Gospels saying: I confess to You, Father, Lord of heaven and earth, that You have hidden these things from the wise and prudent, and have revealed them to little ones.
+Then Leonilla, placing her knees on the ground and stretching out her hands to heaven, said: These are Your works, O Father of our Lord Jesus Christ, which our God and Lord Jesus Christ proclaimed to You in the Gospels, saying: I confess to You, Father, Lord of heaven and earth, that You have hidden these things from the wise and prudent, and have revealed them to little ones.
 Matt.
 11:25.
 Luke 10:21.
-For behold, You have revealed Your kingdom to little ones, and having strengthened their minds, You have heard my prayer, and have freed the souls of my grandsons, and have loosed with Your own hands their senses that were bound to vain images.
+For behold, You have revealed Your kingdom to little ones, and having strengthened their minds, You have heard my prayer, and have freed the souls of my grandsons, and have loosened with Your hands their senses that were bound to vain images.

-[7] Then she went to St. Macarius the Confessor, who had been sent into exile from Antioch in a prison of Cappadocia, on mount Athar, which is in the suburb of the city of Nazianzus, who by his prayers caused water to flow together on that very mountain; for from the ninth milestone the exiles condemned in that place used to carry water for themselves.
-She therefore brought her grandsons to him: and he, receiving them, [They are brought to St. Macarius, by whom they are taught the mystery of the Trinity.] taught them all the mysteries of the Catholic faith, the unity of the Trinity, the truth of the Deity, the equality of omnipotence — that nothing is greater, nothing less — that the substance, majesty, and deity are the same; that the Father is truly Father, who begot the Son, as light from light, a river from a spring, as a word from a voice, as a sound from a word, as reason from counsel, as joy from good news; that the Son is from Him from whom the Father is, just as a river is from that from which a spring flows.
-Which river, even if it be shown to have begun flowing later, was nevertheless always a pulse in the heart of the spring.
-For a spring could never have been without water, just as the Father was never without the Son: as a word from a voice; for from that from which the voice proceeds, from that also the word.
-So also reason from counsel; for from that from which counsel proceeds, from that also reason: just as joy from good news; for from that from which good news comes, from that also joy.
-For this reason the Gospel is interpreted as "good news," because it bestowed joy upon the weeping, freedom upon servants, redemption upon captives, restored light to the blind, hearing to the deaf, salvation... here (alas!) one leaf had been cut out.
+[7] Then she went to St. Macarius the Confessor, who had been sent in exile from Antioch to a prison in Cappadocia, on Mount Athar, which is in the suburb of the city of Nazianzus, who by his prayers caused water to flow on that very mountain; for previously the exiles condemned in that place carried their water from the ninth milestone.
+She therefore brought her grandsons to him: and he, receiving them, Brought to St. Macarius, they are taught by him the mystery of the Trinity. taught them all the mysteries of the Catholic faith, the unity of the Trinity, the truth of the Godhead, the equality of omnipotence — nothing greater, nothing less — the same substance, majesty, and Deity; that the Father is truly Father, who begot the Son, as light from light, a river from a spring, as a word from a voice, as sound from a word, as reason from counsel, as joy from good news; that the Son is from that from which the Father is, as a river from that from which a spring is.
+Which river, even if it be taught that it began to flow later, was nevertheless always the impulse in the heart of the spring.
+For a spring could never be without water, just as the Father was never without the Son: as a word from a voice; for from whatever source comes the voice, from the same comes the word.
+So too reason from counsel; from whatever source comes counsel, from the same comes reason: and joy from good news; from whatever source comes good news, from the same comes joy.
+For this reason the Gospel is also interpreted as "good news," because it bestowed joy on the weeping, liberty on slaves, redemption on captives, restored light to the blind, hearing to the deaf, salvation... here (alas!) one leaf had been cut out.

-[12] Melasippus responds nobly to the Prefect.
+Notes CHAPTER III[12] Melasippus responds nobly to the Governor.
 Hermogenes says to him: Fool, do you think our delays are idle?
-You shall not perish as you wish.
+You will not perish as you wish.
 Melasippus said: The choir of Christians awaits us.
-We wish to hasten there, if not at the sixth hour, then at the ninth: if not at the ninth, then at the eleventh, so that we too, like those who are shown to have labored before us, may receive the reward of martyrdom.
+We wish to arrive, if not at the sixth hour, then at the ninth: if not at the ninth, then at the eleventh, that we too, like those who are proved to have labored before us, may receive the reward of martyrdom.
 Quadratus says to him: Wretch, you see your death before your eyes, and you speak without fear?
-Melasippus said: We do not see death, but we see our life, our Lord Jesus Christ, looking upon us with a cheerful countenance, whom you cannot see, because your eyes are full of the darkness of idols.
+Melasippus said: We do not see death, but we see our life, our Lord Jesus Christ, looking upon us with a joyful countenance, whom you cannot see, because your eyes are full of the darkness of idols.

 CHAPTER IV.